casparwackerle/PowerStack/docs/installation.md

 ```bash
 . scripts/deploy_all.sh
 ```
-**DISCLAIMER**: During the installation process, the user will be prompted *multiple* times for the ansible vault password.
+**Disclaimer**: During the installation process, the user will be prompted *multiple* times for the ansible vault password.

 **NOTE**: In the event of failure, all logs can be found in `/logs`